 Preferably, outdoor Christmas decorations should have their own separate ground fault interrupter circuit (GFIC).
 Do not operate any Xmas lights outside unless they’re plugged into a GFIC outlet, or a GFIC adapter.

-Use Certified Safe Xmas Lights Only
+Use Certified Safe Blue LED Christmas Lights Only

 All LED light strings in these pictures were tested by Underwriters Laboratories for safety compliance.
 Indeed, whether you’re decorating indoors or out, always assure that your Christmas lights have been adequately designed to protect against electric shock.
 Keep the light strings themselves in plain sight during the day to minimize tripping hazards.
 As shown next, we used outdoor strands of C9 LED lights around the picket fence, C3 Xmas lights around the tree trunks, and miniature LEDs on the bushes, porches, railings, and plants.